Catherine Dickens: Later years

+Dickens and Catherine had little correspondence after their separation, communicating by letter only three times and meeting only once, accidentally, outside a theatre.
+In 1864, their son Walter Landor Dickens died in Calcutta, India, and Angela Burdett Coutts encouraged Dickens to write to Catherine after his death.
+He would not and wrote back to Coutts that: "a page in my life which once had writing on it, has become absolutely blank, and it is not in my power to pretend that it has a solitary word upon it".

+Dickens also did not honour the clause in their separation deed about Catherine's access to her children, and their daughter Kate later described how Dickens would "reproach" her for visiting her mother.
+Dickens arranged for their sons to take up jobs in the British colonies without consulting their mother, and Catherine was deeply upset by their departures from England.
+Their son Sydney Smith Haldimand Dickens, a sub-lieutenant in the Royal Navy, nevertheless chose to live with his mother during his periods of leave.

+Death

-Dickens and Catherine had little correspondence after their separation, but she remained attached and loyal to her husband and to his memory until her death from cancer.
-On her deathbed in 1879, Catherine gave the collection of letters she had received from Dickens to her daughter Kate, telling her to "Give these to the British Museum – that the world may know [Charles] loved me once".
+While on her deathbed in 1879, Catherine gave the collection of letters she had received from Dickens to her daughter Kate telling her to "Give these to the British Museum – that the world may know [Charles] loved me once" and correct the historical record.
+Shirley Brooks reflected in her diary that Catherine "was resolved not to allow... any biographer to allege that she did not make D[ickens] a happy husband".

-Catherine Dickens was buried in Highgate Cemetery in London with her infant daughter Dora, who had died in 1851, aged seven months.
+She died of cancer and was buried in Highgate Cemetery in London with her infant daughter Dora, who had died in 1851, aged seven months.
+Her grave is far from Dickens' own grave in Westminster Abbey.

 In the media

 Catherine Dickens was the subject of the sixty-minute BBC Two documentary Mrs Dickens' Family Christmas, broadcast on 30 December 2011 and performed and presented by Sue Perkins, and which looked at the marriage of Charles Dickens through the eyes of Catherine.

-In the 1976 series Dickens of London, she was portrayed by Adrienne Burgess.
+In the 1976 TV series Dickens of London, she was portrayed by Adrienne Burgess.

 In the 2013 film The Invisible Woman, she was portrayed by Joanna Scanlan.

 In the 2017 film The Man Who Invented Christmas, she was portrayed by Morfydd Clark.